 Start With Baby Steps to Build Ownership & Accountability at Your Organization

 Cultural transformation is most easily achieved through small, incremental behavioral changes.
 That’s because bold, audacious goals are often perceived as daunting and unachievable.
 They can also be viewed as overly simplistic and too broad to guide day-to-day goal achievement behaviors.

 For most organizations, this type of gradual change is the norm.
 When respondents were asked to best describe their cultural transformation initiatives, 57% reported initiatives strengthening, deepening, or refining the organization’s existing culture.

 “When leaders focus only on large-scale, transformational change, they run the risk of paralyzing people from taking any action,” says Altman.
 “Instead, if they create opportunities for small wins, in which tangible progress is made day-by-day and month-by-month, the accumulation of such progress ends up being large-scale change.”

 Altman uses a military strategy analogy to explain: “Avoid always displaying a frontal assault on transformational change.
 Consider flanking maneuvers as a way around the obstacles of pushing through transformational change in one fell swoop.”

-Breaking down bold goals into component parts, in which the sum of the parts is greater than the whole, can be a more sustainable way to consistently address transformational changes and build an ownership mentality at your organization.
+Breaking down bold goals into component parts, in which the sum of the parts is greater than the whole, can be a more sustainable way to consistently address transformational changes and build accountability and an ownership mentality at your organization.